Teriks/TinkerRetroPie/README.md

 # TinkerRetroPie

-TinkerRetroPie is a setup script generator for installing RetroPie on Tinker Boards (Armbian OS).
+TinkerRetroPie is an Armbian OS Build wrapper and install script generator for installing RetroPie on TinkerBoards.

-This repository also features Pre-Built images with RetroPie installed already, see the releases page.
+This repository also features Pre-Built images with RetroPie installed, see the releases page.

-TinkerRetroPie takes advantage of Mali Midgard (GPU) devfreq support in the newer kernels, in order to set the GPU to its max clock on system boot.
+TinkerRetroPie takes advantage of Mali Midgard (GPU) devfreq support in new linux kernels, in order to set the GPU to its max clock on system boot.
 (Normally locked to a low value)

 The ``build_installer.sh`` script can configure and build Armbian from source for you with Mali Midgard (GPU) devfreq support (Userland device frequency manipulation).

-It will produce a tarball containing an installer script and its supporting files that you can run on your newly built image in order to install RetroPie.
+It will produce a tarball containing an installer script and its supporting files that you can run on your newly built image to install RetroPie.

 You can also use a build that you have previously built by specifying its location when prompted, but you must enable Mali Midgard devfreq support in the kernel config menu.

-TinkerRetroPie uses the "next" branch of the kernel (4.14.*), and is based on Debian Stretch.
+TinkerRetroPie requires the "next" branch of the kernel (4.14.*), and is based on Debian Stretch.

 TinkerRetroPie uses the minimal server distribution as it's base, adding a desktop environment is untested/unsupported due to the finickiness of the userland Mali GPU drivers and X11.